 Al is a field practitioner and consultant who specializes in community-based trauma healing as an integral component in peacebuilding and conflict transformation.
-He travels extensively around the world, particularly in places affected by war, armed conflict, and natural disaster.
-Al works with government, religious, military, and community leaders, as well as NGO development workers, school administrators, teachers, youth, refugees and internally displaced persons.
-He is the faculty director of the global education program in the Philippines, a 6-credit summer course in Human Trafficking, Environmental Issues, and Grassroots Peacebuilding through Mason's Center for Global Education (CGE), and in Cambodia, a 3-credit winter course in Post Genocide, Community Development, and Spirituality through the Social Action and Integrative Learning (SAIL).
-Al is an ordained minister with the United Church of Christ in the Philippines (UCCP).
-He currently works as a covenant minister of UCC Wellspring in Centreville, VA.
+He travels extensively around the world, particularly in places affected by war, armed conflict, and natural disasters.
+Al works with government, religious, military, and community leaders, as well as NGO development workers, school administrators, teachers, youth, refugees, and internally displaced persons.
+He is the faculty director of the global education program in the Philippines, a 6-credit summer course in Human Trafficking, Environmental Issues, and Grassroots Peacebuilding; the Cambodia program, a 3-credit winter course in Post Genocide, Community Development, and Spirituality; including the one in Rwanda, another 3-credit winter course in Genocide, Healing, and Reconciliation - all programs are through Mason's Global Education Office.
+Al is an ordained minister with the United Church of Christ (UCC) and currently works as a Covenant minister of UCC Wellspring in Centreville, VA.

-Voluntary repatriation of Karen refugees back to Burma.
+Voluntary repatriation of Karen refugees to Burma.

 Prosecution and conviction of human trafficking cases in the Philippines.